Astronatural/Langstons_Labyrinth/README.md

 ## Project Status

-This project is still a work in progress.
-Although it is very close to 1.0.
+This project is still a work in progress, although it is very close to 1.0.

 ## Installation